New Army: Xunfangdui

-The Reserve troops consisted of the former Luying (Green Standard troops) and Braves (yong ying) they were re-designated as reserve troops in 1907.
-The reserve troops were to serve as a militarised police in peacetime and auxiliary troops to the line troops in times of war.
-Each province was not permitted to maintain more than 50 battalions of infantry or cavalry.
+The reserve troops consisted of the former Luying (Green Standard troops) and Braves (Yong Ying), which were re-designated as reserve troops in 1907.
+The reserve troops were to serve as a militarised police in peacetime and auxiliary troops in times of war.
+Each province was limited to maintain at most 50 battalions of infantry or cavalry.
 An infantry battalion consisted of 301 men and a cavalry battalion of 189 men and 135 horses.
-Thus a province if it fielded solely infantry battalions it would field 15,050 (331,100 nationally) or only cavalry 9,450 (207,900).
+Thus, a province fielding solely infantry battalions would field 15,050 men (331,100 nationally), and likewise solely cavalry would field 9,450 (207,900).

 Gendarmerie

-These functioned as the military police of the empire.
-One battalion was organised in 1908 consisting of 299 men and 82 horses.
+The gendarmerie functioned as the military police of the empire.
+One battalion was organised in 1908 to consist of 299 men and 82 horses.

 Proposal by Sir Robert Hart

-Robert Hart the Inspector-General of the Imperial Maritime Customs Service reasoned that the Qing weakness allowing Russia and Japan to wage war in Manchuria was due to fiscal weakness he therefore proposed a uniform land tax at a low rate that would yield 400,000,000 taels to the Dynasty to be controlled by the Central Government.
-This money would firstly be used to form 4 armies of 50,000 each with each army supported by first and second class reserves.
-Then 3 modern squadrons of warships could be obtained and the establishment of 4 modern arsenals could be organised to produce equipment and 4 military schools to produce officers.
-The military would cost 90,000,000 taels and 160,000,000 taels would be spent on affording good pay to reduce the need for officials to rely on corruption to support themselves.
-The proposal was rejected due to provincial opposition though they were not revolutionary as previous similar proposals were made by the Throne and officials themselves but not acted upon.
+Robert Hart, the Inspector-General of the Imperial Maritime Customs Service, reasoned that the Qing folly in allowing Russia and Japan to wage war in Manchuria was due to fiscal weakness.
+He therefore proposed a uniform land tax at a low rate which would yield 400,000,000 taels to be used by the central government.
+This money would firstly be used to form 4 armies of 50,000 each, with each army supported by first and second class reserves.
+Then, 3 modern squadrons of warships could be obtained, and the establishment of 4 modern arsenals could be organised to produce equipment and 4 military schools to produce officers.
+The military would cost 90,000,000 taels, and 160,000,000 taels would be spent on affording good pay to reduce the need for officials to rely on corruption to support themselves.
+The proposal was rejected due to provincial opposition, though the proposal was not as revolutionary as similar proposals previously made by the Throne and officials themselves which were not acted upon.

-Report of the Imperial army commission
+Report of the Imperial Army Commission

-The report called for the implementation of a western and Japanese style army system in China and to maintain a middle path between over and underspending respectively.
+The report called for the implementation of a Western and Japanese-style army system in China and the maintenance of a middle path between over and underspending respectively.
 The general purpose was standardisation and modernisation of all areas of the army from organisation and pay to training and equipment.
-The basic system of provincially managed armies that could be mobilised in wartime was maintained but with new formations and supported by a centralised logistical system, thus recruitment training and finances of the new troops were held by the provinces but the overall command was invested at the higher echelons of government.
+The basic system of provincially managed armies that could be mobilised in wartime was maintained, but with new formations and the support of a centralised logistical system.
+Thus, the recruitment, training and finances of the new troops were managed by the provinces, but the overall command was invested at the higher echelons of government.
 The commission detailed the various weaknesses of the military and ways to rectify them with the notable exception of the Eight Banners.
 Each province was ordered to assemble a provincial staff and a brigade of new army troops.